artemy-bakulin/ipage/README.md

 Specifies separator in expression file, the default is tab.

-**-e_sep** number of column with values
+**-e_col** number of column with values

-Specifies number of column with required stability values (zero-based numbering), by default 1.
+Specifies number of column with required stability values (1-based numbering), by default 2.

 **-i** database index file